turbot/tailpipe-mod-aws-cost-and-usage-insights/dashboards/docs/cost_by_tag_dashboard.md

 This dashboard answers the following questions:

-- What is the total AWS cost for the selected account(s)?
+- What is the total AWS cost associated with a specific tag key?
-- What currency is used for cost calculations?
+- What currency is used for the selected account(s)?
-- How have tag-related costs trended monthly over time?
+- How do costs break down by tag value?
-- What are the top 10 cost-driving tags?
+- What are the top 10 tag values contributing most to AWS cost?
-- What are the detailed costs for tagged resources by account and region?
+- What are the detailed costs by tag value, account, and region?
-- What are the costs associated with untagged resources?

-> Note: Use the "Tagged Resource Costs" and "Untagged Resource Costs" tables to assess tag coverage and identify resources contributing to unallocated spend.